-Graph Description DSI SQT Processing Highlights The DSI SQT Processing graph shows space usage of the outbound queue cache.
-The Cache size lists the size of the SQT cache.
-Cached Used shows SQT thread memory usage over time.
-Each command structure (allocated by an SQT thread) is freed when its transaction context is removed.
-Consequently, if no transactions are active in SQT, then SQT cache usage is zero.
-If Cached Used is near the maximum cache size capacity and Trans Removed is constantly greater than zero, you may decide to increase the SQT cache size by increasing dsi_sqt_max_cache_size.
-Don't increase the cache size if Trans Removed is occasionally greater than zero; this situation usually means that a transaction was removed from the cache because it was greater than the dsi_sqt max_cache_size.
-For occasional increases of Trans Removed, increasing the cache size will have the opposite effect because the latency in processing transactions ahead of them will likely result in their being removed.
-The SQM Read Cached indicates how many 16K blocks of cache were read by the SQM Reader thread.
+Table 8-9 DSI SQT Processing Graph Descrip otion DSI SQT Processing Highlights 3 The DSI SQT Processing graph shows space usage of the outbound queue cache. usage ov transactio ne size lists the size of the SQT cache.
+Cached Used shows SQT thread memory er time.
+Each command structure (allocated by an SQT thread) is freed when its on context is removed.
+Consequently, if no transactions are active in SQT, then he usage is zero. constant d Used is near the maximum cache size capacity and Trans Removed is y greater than zero, you may decide to increase the SQT cache size by increasing max_cache_size. situation greater th increasing rease the cache size if Trans Removed is occasionally greater than zero; this usually means that a transaction was removed from the cache because it was nan the dsi_sqt max_cache_size.
+For occasional increases of Trans Removed, g the cache size will have the opposite effect because the latency in processing ons ahead of them will likely result in their being removed.
+Reader the most likel If Read Cached indicates how many 16K blocks of cache were read by the SQM nread.
 This number should be as high as possible.
-If it is constantly hitting zero, most likely there is a latency in executing the SQL at the replicate; resulting in the DSI SQT cache to reach its maximum.
-What to do next If Cached Used is near the maximum cache size capacity and Trans Removed is constantly greater than zero, you may decide to increase the SQT cache size by increasing dsi_sqt_max_cache_size.
-For occasional increases of Trans Removed, increasing the cache size will have the opposite effect because the latency in processing transactions ahead of them will likely result in their being removed.
-Examine dsi_sqt_max_cache_size and sqt_max_cache_size.
+If it is constantly hitting zero, by there is a latency in executing the SQL at the replicate; resulting in the DSI SQT reach its maximum.
+What to d do next • If Cached Used is near the maximum cache size capacity and Trans Removed is constantly greater than zero, you may decide to increase the SQT cache size by increasing dsi_sqt_max_cache_size. • For occasional increases of Trans Removed, increasing the cache size will have the opposite effect because the latency in processing transactions ahead of them will likely result in their being removed. • Examine dsi_sqt_max_cache_size and sqt_max_cache_size.
 The sqt_max_cache_size should usually be between 4-8 MB.
 For non-parallel DSI configuration and no Warm StandBy, the dsi_sqt_max_cache_size should be smaller than the sqt_max_cache_size.
 If set too high (or left at zero as default), the DSI-S thread will continuously try to fill the available DSI SQT cache from the outbound queue - often at the expense of yielding the CPU to the DSI EXEC.
-Consequently, the optimum size for dsi_sqt_max_cache_size is between 1-2 MB.
-For Warm StandBy Configurations, the DSI SQT cache should normally be equal to the SQT cache or higher because it is the DSI SQT thread that is actually sorting the transactions into commit order.
-For parallel DSI configurations, the DSI SQT cache should contain double the dsi_max_xacts_in_group transactions for each DSI EXEC thread.
+Consequently, the optimum size for dsi_sqt_max_cache_size is between 1-2 MB. • For Warm StandBy Configurations, the DSI SQT cache should normally be equal to the SQT cache or higher because it is the DSI SQT thread that is actually sorting the transactions into commit order. • For parallel DSI configurations, the DSI SQT cache should contain double the dsi_max_xacts_in_group transactions for each DSI EXEC thread.
 The DSI EXEC thread can effectively process many row modifications because the load can be distributed among several available DSIs.
 This can result in a situation where the DSI transaction rate is higher than the amount of rows read from the outbound queue.
 In these situations, raising the DSI SQT cache allows the DSI to "read ahead" into the queue and begin preparing transactions before they are needed.